Deltares/Koswat/koswat/strategies/README.md

 - `StrategyInput`, wraps all required properties to apply a strategy:
     - strategy_locations (`list[StrategyLocationInput]`), contains all the available reinforcements that can be applied at each location and their related costs.
-    - strategy_reinforcement_type_costs (`list[StrategyReinforcementTypeCosts]`), all the reinforcements that can be used at this location and their related costs and width.
+    - strategy_reinforcements (`list[StrategyReinforcementInput]`), all the reinforcements that can be used at this location and their related costs and width.
     - structure_min_buffer (`float`), how many extra meters a structure requires to support its reinforcement.
     - structure_min_length (`float`), how many minimal meters are required for a structure to "exist".
 This rule can, at times, have certain exceptions.